You can give both internal users and external users access to your instance. However,

-You can grant external users access to tables be creating a set of ACLs for the table.
-See
+You can grant external users access to tables by creating a set of ACLs for the table.

 Another approach you can take is to give all external users access to all tables, and then

 restrict access to specific tables.
-You can do this by adding the snc_internal role
+You can do this by adding the snc_external role to the

 The hasRoles() method